-Profitable day trading – is not a mith, it is achievable for everyone by following one simple outline.
+Profitable day trading – is not a myth, it is achievable for everyone by following one simple outline.
 Traders are responsible for profits & minimising drawdowns.
 To achieve more consistent profitable day trading, first we need to determine what timeframe we wish to trade:

 Profitable Day Trading Over X Timeframe

 We could be a day trader which holds no trades overnight, or you could hold trades a week, a month or even a year.
 Some traders may only make 10 trades per year whilst others might have 1000s of trades.
-Every individual must decide the timeframe they wish to be achieve more consistency over.
+Every individual must decide the timeframe they wish to achieve more consistency over.

-So developing our system we have determined which timeframe we want to achieve more consistent profitable day trading over.
+So developing our system, we have determined which timeframe we want to achieve more consistent profitable day trading over.
 Now to achieve this goal we need a level of confidence or expectation of consistent profitability.
-You must determine what confidence level you expect to be profitable on a monthly basis e.g. at Quant Savvy we prefer to have 95% confidence level that we expect to profitable at the end of the month.
+You must determine what confidence level you expect to be profitable on a monthly basis e.g. at Quant Savvy, we prefer to have 95% confidence level that we expect to be profitable at the end of the month.
 Therefore, at most we will expect only a few losing months over 7 plus years of trading (see our Trading Bot for performance).

-Expectancy really is not a critical component of being consistently profitable nor is winning percentage of each trade.
+Expectancy really is not a critical component of being consistently profitable nor is the winning percentage of each trade.
 The most important metric in determining consistent profitability is expected profit factor.
 The higher the profit factor for any system then the more chance of achieving consistent profitability.

 - Expected profit factor = (Probability of Win * Average Win) / (Probability of loss * Average loss)